-Ramen Hayatemaru on the Westside[Limited: Fund My Next Review on Indiegogo!]
+Ramen Hayatemaru on the Westside[One Week Left: Crowdfund My Next Review with Indiegogo!]

 [I don't know if anyone's noticed, but I'm trying to increase my posting a bit.
 One way I'm doing it is with these same-day "flash" reviews, like the one I did for Tacos Punta Cabras.
 Here's another...]